Fisherman Lauritz Benonisen from Skogsfjord.

 Than Anna was been sold to Frode Rogne (1982).
 Than Anders Jordal and Kristoffer Eikehaug.

 Boat type - saltveringsskøyte (saltwater sailboat).
 Fishing boat for arctic seas (seals hunting).

 Propulsion - Sails,

 than Munktell 45 HK (1930)

 1937 Major repair

-1926 Anna in Tromsø when the boat came from seal hunting in the Nordic ice
+1916 Anna in Tromsø when the boat came back from seals hunting in the Nordic ice

 1930?
 Anna in Tromsø (on right) at shipyard in Tromso.